Pearson-Higher-Ed/design/c/inputs/v2.2.0-beta.1/index.md

   - type: two column
     text: |
       ## Phone number w/ country code
       The Phone number with country code input is made up of two parts.
-The first is the dropdown for selecting country and the other is a form field for inputing the phone number.
+The first is the dropdown button for selecting country and the other is a form field for inputing the phone number.
 Together they operate as a single control.

+      Note - If the user opts to backspace over the current active country code and then types in a new code the flag in the button should change to align with the newly typed code.
+This allows the user to type a country code and then a phone number, bypassing the county code dropdown.

+      Also, if there is a new country code typed in manually and then a new country is selected from the dropdown the listed country code should be changed to the new code selected from the dropdown.

     contents:
       - type: narrow image
         src: ./assets/inputs_phone.png
-        caption: Show/Hide password feature in the fancy input style.
+        caption: Fancy input style.
       - type: narrow image
         src: ./assets/inputs_phone_2.png
         caption: And in the basic input style.
       - type: narrow image
         src: ./assets/inputs_phone_3.png
-        caption: Show/Hide password feature in the fancy input style.
+        caption: Fancy input style dropdown.